CSC207-UofT/course-project-newtapp/phase1/design_document.md

 Once the use cases accept the request, it fetches the entity/ies from the database using a data access interface.
 The data access interface implemented by each repository associated with each entity is an explicit use of dependency inversion to maintain a clean architecture.

-Lastly, and not implemented yet, the output is returned through the controller, and the information relevant to the user is displayed on the web application's graphical user interface (not implemented).
+Lastly, and not implemented yet, the output is returned through the controller and the information relevant to the user is displayed on the web application's graphical user interface (not implemented).

 - At the Enterprise Business Rules layer are the core components of the application: User, Conversation, Message.